 Slow Cooker Turkey Breast

-- 1 5-6 pound turkey breast make sure it will fit into your slow cooker
+- 1 5 to 6 pound turkey breast make sure it will fit into your slow cooker

-- 1 14 oz can whole cranberry sauce
+- 1 14 ounce can whole cranberry sauce

 - 1 package Onion Soup Mix